 The best play to enjoy hip hop in Nashville is WKND Hang Suite, Play Dance Bar, The Valentine, Nudie's Honky Tonk, Tribe, Ibiza, and Pharaoh's Lounge.
 Nashville has enjoyed a “renaissance” in hip-hop music in a town dominated by country music.
 Hip hop has been making a comeback since the 80s in Nashville as it steps out of the shadow of country.

 More notable hip-hop bars include:

 - The Back Corner.
-A tucked away spot with cool DJ’s.
+It's a tucked-away spot with cool DJs.